23f1001080/llm-app-captcha-solver-423/README.md

 # Project Title

-CAPTCHA Solver
+Multiple CAPTCHA Solver

-## Description
+## Description (what the app does)

-This web application solves CAPTCHA images using Google's Gemini Vision API.
-It takes a CAPTCHA image URL as a query parameter, displays the image, and uses the Gemini API to extract the text from the image.
-The solved CAPTCHA text is then displayed on the page within 15 seconds, along with a loading indicator while processing.
+This web application solves multiple CAPTCHA images using Google's Gemini Vision API.
+It accepts multiple CAPTCHA image URLs as query parameters (url1, url2, url3, etc.), displays the images side-by-side, and uses the Gemini API to extract the text from each image.
+The solved CAPTCHA text is then displayed below each image, along with individual loading indicators while processing.

-## Setup Instructions
+## Setup Instructions (how to clone and run)

 1. Clone the repository: